Sermons

 22 September 2019

 I listened to an interview with Australian swimmer Susie O’Niell.
 She was affectionately known as Madam Butterfly as she dominated the pool with her butterfly swim style.
-Leading up to the 2000 Sydney Olympics she was the champion of the 200m butterfly.
-She held the world record and was about to swim in front of… Read more
+Leading up to… Read more

 Year C: 14th Sunday after Pentecost – Lost and found